fortmarek/personal-website/content/blog/css-box-sizing.md

 When working on Tuist previews, I was checking out the website on mobile and noticed that the content was scrolling horizontally – but it took me a bit before I figured out why.

-The screen ended up looking like this:
+The screen initially looked like this:

 <img src="/img/css-box-sizing/preview-with-scrolling-indicator.png" width=300px alt="Screenshot of iPhone simulator with horizontal scrolling indicator at the bottom"></img>